You can create an Amazon S3 collection by following the steps given below.

 - SearchBlox also comes pre-configured with few other AmazonS3 parameters like includes, excludes when a new collection is created.

 - The following table has the list of settings for AmazonS3 Collection

 Access key from Amazon S3 security credentials.

 Security key from Amazon S3 security credentials.

 Amazon S3 bucket to index.

-File types to be excluded. eg: *.zip.
+File types to be excluded. example: *.zip.

 The keyword-in-context returns search results with the description displayed from content areas where the search term occurs.

-Do not log transactions to S3 buckets since those log files will also be indexed, increasing bandwidth usage.
+- Do not log transactions to S3 buckets since those log files will also be indexed, increasing bandwidth usage.

 Updated 2 months ago